Registration of Biological and Recombinant DNA Research

 Meetings are open to the public.

 Research materials shipped domestically and internationally are subject to a number of Federal, State and Local regulations.
-Individuals wishing to import or export any biological material (infectious or non-infectious), including but not limited to recombinant organisms, should contact Quinesha Morgan, Senior Biological Safety Manager at email@example.com.
+Individuals wishing to import or export any biological material (infectious or non-infectious), including but not limited to recombinant organisms, should contact Quinesha Morgan, Assistant Director of Research Safety at firstname.lastname@example.org.

-The DLAM Hazard Warning is also a requirement of the LSU Institutional Animal Care and Use Committee (IACUC) and must be signed by the Senior Biological Safety Manager.
+The DLAM Hazard Warning is also a requirement of the LSU Institutional Animal Care and Use Committee (IACUC) and must be signed by the Assistant Director of Research Safety.